-Ph.D.
-Student in Robotics at Oregon State University, the United States
+Robotics Ph.D.
+Student/Graduate Research Assistant at Oregon State University, the United States

-I have been interested in both fundamental and applicational robotic theories for autonomous mobile robots, particularly predictive perception, path/motion planning, and control for following the ways.
+I have been interested in both fundamental and applicational robotic theories for autonomous mobile robots, particularly predictive perception, path/motion planning, and control to follow planned paths.

 My research objective is to create agile mobile robots who have robustness, high efficiency, and adaptability to accomplish long-term operations even in challenging, unknown environments.

 Graduate Research Assistant - OSU, The United States

 Work on a research project that aims to present a new cycle-time prediction strategy based on machine learning for industrial manipulators.

 Graduate Teaching Assistant - OSU, The United States

 ME 413: Computer-Aided Design and Manufacturing - Spring 2020

 Engineering Intern - Google Lunar XPRIZE, Team HAKUTO, Japan

 Oct.
 2017 - Mar.
 2018